 Environmental Inorganic Chemistry

-The Environmental Inorganic Chemistry Unit analyzes a variety of samples such as water, wastes and soils.
+The Environmental Inorganic Chemistry Unit analyzes a variety of samples such as water, paints and soils.
 Water samples from both public and private water systems are examined for chemical and/or physical parameters.

 The Environmental Microbiology Unit performs bacteriological analyses on water samples from both public and private water systems.
 Samples are examined for the presence of the coliform group of bacteria, which are indicators of fecal contamination.
-Water is not examined for pathogenic bacteria, as the prospect of isolating them from water is very remote.
+Testing for Grade A milk and dairy products is also performed in this laboratory.

 Environmental Organic Chemistry

-The Environmental Organic Chemistry Unit analyzes various sample matrices, such as water and soil for a variety of organic chemicals.
+The Environmental Organic Chemistry Unit analyzes water for a variety of organic chemicals.
 Eligible submitters include health departments and certain governmental agencies.
-In general, all water samples should be taken in 2 liter wide mouth jars, 40mL glass bottles, or one gallon glass bottles supplied by the Laboratory.
+All water samples should be taken in glass bottles or vials supplied by the Laboratory.

-The Environmental Radiochemistry Unit analyzes environmental samples submitted by public water systems, local health departments, and the Divisions of Environmental Health, Solid Waste Management, and Radiation Protection.
+The Environmental Radiochemistry Unit analyzes environmental samples submitted by the DHHS Radiation Protection Section, local health departments and other government agencies.
 Natural and manmade radiation levels in air, water, milk, food and other media, are currently monitored.

 To contact the Environmental Sciences branch of the N.C.
 State Laboratories, call (919) 733-7308.